hqiu17/NestedIn/README.md

 ```
 java -jar ~/Desktop/NestedIn.jar -dir ~/Desktop/mybush -don Bacteria -cut 85
 ```
-This command set cutoff at 85.
+This command sets cutoff at 85.
 All interior nodes supporting query-donor monophyly with support values no less than 85 is considered strong supporting nodes.

 #### 4.3.3 -opt
 If **opt**ional taxa, e.g., Cyanidioschyzon in Fig. 3, are allowed to present in the query-bacterial monophyletic group, then type: